 In those cases when physical therapy and other lifestyle changes aren’t enough, surgery may be considered to reduce the risk of re-injury.
 Using small incisions and a tiny camera, an orthopedic surgeon can use a variety of procedures to repair the tendons and ligaments in the rotator cuff.

-Florida Hospital for Children’s long history of caring for children has taught us that restoring physical health is just one part of living well.
+Florida Hospital’s long history of caring for children has taught us that restoring physical health is just one part of living well.
 In fact, people and families thrive best when complete health — in body, mind and spirit — is in balance.
 And when it comes to orthopedic health, your child will be cared for with this balance in mind.